Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \subsubsection{End-to-End Scaffold}

-Based on the degree to which agentic systems rely on human prior knowledge during design, we categorize end-to-end scaffolds into agent-based and pipeline-based.
-Agent-based scaffolds and pipeline-based scaffolds both generally follow the common workflow described in Section~\ref{sec:2.1}.
-Agent-based scaffolds equip one or more agents with tools for planning, repository access, and code editing, enabling them to make decisions and update the codebase autonomously.
-Representative examples include SWE-agent~\cite{SWEAgent} and OpenHands~\cite{openhands}, which leverage LLM agents to autonomously navigate repositories and generate patches.
-This approach offers high flexibility and autonomy in task execution.
+\revReplace{R1.6/R3.5}{Following the criterion defined in Section~\ref{sec:2.2}, we categorize end-to-end scaffolds into agent-based and pipeline-based according to whether the control flow is determined by the LLM at inference time or predefined by human designers.} Agent-based scaffolds and pipeline-based scaffolds both generally follow the common work phases of Section~\ref{sec:2.2}, which Appendix~\ref{ap:issue_resolution_overview} describes in detail.
+Agent-based scaffolds~\cite{benkovich2026agyn, garg2026debug2fix, zhang2026sgagent, he2026swe, ganhotra2026resolving, kuang2026reagent, li2026beyond, li2025infcode, lita}, such as SWE-agent~\cite{SWEAgent} and OpenHands~\cite{openhands}, equip one or more agents with tools to autonomously navigate repositories and generate patches, offering high flexibility and autonomy.
 However, constrained by the planning, decision-making, and instruction-following capabilities of the underlying LLM~\cite{CoSIL, SEAlign}, agent behavior may deviate from the intended pipeline, potentially leading to task failure or system crashes.
-Pipeline-based scaffolds, in contrast, rely on human prior knowledge to decompose the issue resolution task into predefined phases, which are then executed sequentially to update the repository.
-Examples include Agentless~\cite{agentless} and PatchPilot~\cite{PatchPilot}, which employ fixed pipelines with distinct phases for localization, repair, validation, and patch selection.
-Each phase of the pipeline is explicitly controlled, resulting in a more stable and reliable system execution~\cite{PatchPilot}.
-However, this approach has lower autonomy compared to agent-based scaffolds due to its predefined structure.
+Pipeline-based scaffolds~\cite{cao2025siadafix, han-etal-2026-tdflow, xiong2025think, tang2026svrepair, pan2026reporepair, liu2026architecture, seddik2026arise}, such as Agentless~\cite{agentless} and PatchPilot~\cite{PatchPilot}, instead execute human-designed, fixed phases for localization, repair, validation, and patch selection sequentially.
+Each phase is explicitly controlled, resulting in more stable and reliable execution~\cite{PatchPilot} but lower autonomy. \revReplace{R1.6/R3.5}{For scaffolds that combine both designs, such as pipelines whose individual phases internally contain bounded feedback loops, we classify them by their global control flow.}

-Table~\ref{tab:e2e_scaffolds} presents the chronological development of existing end-to-end scaffolds, highlighting their designs across the phases of the pipeline described in Section~\ref{sec:2.1}, as well as their unique characteristics.
-We do not distinguish the ``Repair'' phase in detail, as all scaffolds share the same action at this step: editing the codebase.
-They differ only in engineering implementation, which is beyond the scope of this survey.
-In the following, we categorize and analyze existing methods with respect to the key design dimensions of each phase in the issue resolution pipeline.